 If the answer is yes, this could be a simple issue for your to solve.

-- The condensate pipe is the one and only plastic pipe connected to the boiler, so it is simple to find.
+- It is easy to locate the condensate pipe because it is the only plastic pipe connected to the boiler.

-- If this does not melt the ice inside, you may try using a hot water bottle or hot towel.
-This will allow constant heat to the frozen area for a longer period of time.
+- Use a hot water bottle or hot towel instead if this does not melt the ice inside.
+This will give the frozen area continuous heat for a longer period of time.

-- Hopefully, you will now see water leaving the pipe or hear a new sound, “trickling”.
+- Hopefully, water will now start to leak from the pipe or you will hear a new sound called “trickling.”